 Bravante Vineyards dates from the early 1990’s, is owned by George and Nancy Bravante and is located in the Howell Mountain sub appellation high in the hills above the main part of Napa Valley.
 The Bravantes have a long history developing real estate and agricultural land; they currently own and operate Bravante Produce in the San Joaquin Valley.
 They are growers and shippers of citrus and table grapes and also own and operate their own packing company.

-The only non estate wine Bravante makes is a blend of Sauvignon Blanc and Sauvignon Musque from the North Coast.
+During our first visit, we enjoyed a blend of Sauvignon Blanc and Sauvignon Musque from the North Coast.
 Unfortunately the big frost that hit many of the northern California vineyards in 2008 also hit Bravante and they lost their entire Sauvignon Musque crop.
 Their 2008 North Coast Sauvignon Blanc certainly helps temper that loss.
 This wine has good weight and viscosity.
 It saw only 1/3 neutral oak during its aging (only 3 months on this oak).
 Pleasant notes of citrus blossom are found on the nose followed by a very rounded mouth feel with lingering rather concentrated flavors of pineapple and lemon on the finish.
 This is a wine that while it has a concentrated rich palate still maintains its liveliness as well as a good acid balance.

 Their Merlot has long garnered attention and is the wine they have been known for, for a number of years.
 This is not a delicate Merlot by any means.
 Rather its a big mountain grown wine that expresses rich dark mountain grown fruit and more resembles a Cabernet Sauvignon than your typical Merlot.
 The 2006 vintage is a dark wine with big aromas including chocolate, blackberry and hints of sage.
 The wine is very concentrated, especially on the mid palate.
 The finish shows dusty expressive tannins which are broadly distributed; this helps maintain a very balanced structure.